Acquisition progress of Broadcom - Qualcomm - NXP, and more such news early 2018

-The most significant acquisition news in semiconductor industry in 2017 is Broadcom proposing to acquire Qualcomm.
+The most significant acquisition news in semiconductor industry in 2017 is Broadcom acquiring Qualcomm.
 The process had just started in 2017 with much to happen in 2018.

 Even Qualcomm has still not yet completed the acquisition of NXP.
 However it has announced that the European Commission and the Korea Fair Trade Commission (KFTC) authorized the acquisition of NXP Semiconductors by Qualcomm.
 With this it has now received 8 of the 9 approvals around the world, with China remaining.